jreisinger/docs/notes/sec/basics.md

 <img src="https://user-images.githubusercontent.com/1047259/138698724-4a6ecae8-fe54-4d45-b7a8-3b35dfab50e1.png" style="max-width:100%;height:auto;">

+Anything inside a trust boundary can trust, at least to some level, anything else inside that boundary but requires verification before trusting anything outside that boundary.
+If an attacker gets into a part of a trust boundary, she'll probably have control over all trust boundary eventually.
+So getting through each trust boundary should take some effort.

 Know your risks (have at least a spreadsheet) and how you approach them:

 * avoid the risk - turn off the system, benefits < risk